ats2/GettingAndCleaningData_Project/README.md

 Here are the data for the project:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+####Tidy Dataset:
+1.Each variable forms a column
+2.Each observation forms a row
+3.Each type of observational unit forms a table.

 ####R script requirements: one R script called run_analysis.R that does the following:
 1.Merges the training and the test sets to create one data set.